Piedmont, California: Demographics

+There were 3,947 housing units at an average density of 2,321.8 /mi2, of which 3,831 (97.1%) were occupied.
+Of these, 86.4% were owner-occupied, and 13.6% were occupied by renters.

+In 2023, the US Census Bureau estimated that 11.7% of the population were foreign-born.
+Of all people aged 5 or older, 82.6% spoke only English at home, 1.4% spoke Spanish, 5.1% spoke other Indo-European languages, 9.7% spoke Asian or Pacific Islander languages, and 1.2% spoke other languages.
+Of those aged 25 or older, 98.9% were high school graduates and 86.8% had a bachelor's degree.

-The median income for a household in the city was $134,270, and the median income for a family was $149,857.
-Males had a median income of $100,000 versus $58,553 for females.
-The per capita income for the city was $70,539.
-About 1.0% of families and 2.0% of the population were below the poverty line, including 2.6% of those under age 18 and 1.6% of those aged 65 or over.
+The median household income was more than $250,000, and the per capita income was $143,485.
+About 2.8% of families and 3.8% of the population were below the poverty line.

 Arts and culture

 Piedmont has a City Hall, a Community Hall, a Veterans' Memorial Building, a Recreation Center, Aquatics Center, and Center for the Arts.
-Public parks include Piedmont Park, Dracena Park, Crocker Park, Hampton Park, Linda Ave Tot Lot and Dog Run, Kennelly Skate Park, and Blair Park.
+Public parks include Piedmont Park, Dracena Park, Dearing Park, Crocker Park, Hampton Park, Linda Ave Tot Lot and Dog Run, Kennelly Skate Park, and Blair Park.
 Playfields include Coaches Playfield, Linda Playfield, and Piedmont Sports Field (at Hampton Park).

-Regular town events include the July 4th Parade, Movies in the Park, Harvest Festival, Haunted House, Thanksgiving Turkey Trot, and Christmas Tree Lighting.
+Regular town events include the July 4 Parade, Movies in the Park, Harvest Festival, Haunted House, Thanksgiving Turkey Trot, and Christmas Tree Lighting.
 Piedmont High School's annual Bird Calling Contest was previously featured on The Tonight Show Starring Johnny Carson and the Late Show with David Letterman.

-Active charities and community groups include the Piedmont Education Foundation, the Piedmont Historical Society, the Piedmont Center for the Arts, the Piedmont Beautification Foundation, the Daughters of the American Revolution (Piedmont Chapter), the Piedmont League of Women Voters, Dress Best for Less, the Piedmont Highlanders Drums & Pipes, the Piedmont Civic Association, the Piedmont Community Church, the Piedmont East Bay Children's Choir, the Piedmont-Montclair Rotary Club, the Piedmont Boy Scouts, the Piedmont Baseball Foundation, the Piedmont Basketball Foundation, and the Piedmont Soccer Club.
+Active charities and community groups include the Piedmont Education Foundation, the Piedmont Historical Society, the Piedmont Center for the Arts, the Piedmont Beautification Foundation, the Daughters of the American Revolution (Piedmont Chapter), the Piedmont League of Women Voters, Dress Best for Less, the Piedmont Highlanders Drums & Pipes, the Piedmont Civic Association, the Piedmont Community Church, the Piedmont East Bay Children's Choir, the Piedmont-Montclair Rotary Club, Piedmont Scouting, the Piedmont Baseball Foundation, the Piedmont Basketball Foundation, the Piedmont Soccer Club and the Piedmont Makers.
 The Children's Support League holds annual Heart of the Home tours of Oakland and Piedmont homes.